Previous Chevening scholarship recipients - Photo: CV

 Since 1993, approximately 550 Vietnamese students have received this scholarship, many of whom are now making positive impacts in their professional fields in Vietnam.

-In 2026, the UK Government plans to award about 20 Chevening scholarships to Vietnam, continuing to demonstrate its commitment to promoting the development of the next generation of leaders in partner countries.
+In 2026, the UK Government plans to award about 20 Chevening scholarships to Vietnam, continuing to demonstrate its commitment to promoting the development of future generations of leaders in partner countries.

-One of the big changes is that the required work period, at least 2 years or 2,800 hours, will only be counted after the candidate graduates from university.
-Work experience during study will not be accepted.
+One of the big changes is that the required work experience, at least two years or 2,800 hours, will only be counted after a candidate graduates from university.
+Work experience during school will not be accepted.

-In addition, while the main content of the essays remains the same, the format has changed: new questions add sub-sections, encourage candidates to provide practical examples and make clear connections between their subject and UK priority areas.
+Additionally, while the core content of the essays remains the same, the format has changed: new questions add sub-sections, encourage candidates to provide practical examples and make clear connections between their subject and UK priority areas.

 At the same time, the maximum word count for each essay is limited to 300 words, instead of 500 words as before.
 This is to limit the use of artificial intelligence in writing and increase the personalization of answers.

-Applicants must also choose a course that has a clear link to one of four areas: growth and prosperity, climate, security and stability, or inclusive development – global priorities that Chevening will focus on in the 2026-2027 academic year.
+Applicants must also choose a course that has a clear link to one of four areas: growth and prosperity, climate, security and stability, or inclusive development.
+These are the global priorities Chevening is focusing on in the 2026-2027 academic year.

 Another change is that applicants from countries receiving ODA support, including Vietnam, are required to be residing in that country.
 However, the country of residence does not necessarily have to be the applicant’s nationality.